danielwalke/GraphAware/README.md

 <a name="contact"/>

 ## Contact
-If you have any questions, struggles with the repository, want new features or want to cooperate to hesitate to contact me: daniel.walke@ovgu.de
+If you have any questions, struggles with the repository, want new features or want to cooperate, do not hesitate to contact me: daniel.walke@ovgu.de

 <a name="fundings"/>